-In this essay I try to write down everything I know about how to write good code.
+In this mega blog post I try to write down everything I know about how to write good code.

-Someone recently asked me “how do I write good code?”
-And that got me thinking a bit, and writing a bit, and before I knew this blog post spiraled out of control.
+Someone recently asked me “Can you help me improve my code?”
+That got me thinking, and writing, and thinking and writing, and before I knew it this blog post spiraled out of control.

 This is the blog post I want to be able to link people if they ask me this question again.

-Writing good code is simple, but not easy and I can summarize it in one sentence.
+Writing good code is simple, but not easy and can be summarized in a single sentence:

 đź’ˇ How do we write good code?
 Write code that is easy to change